gromann/gridsome-forestry-starter/projects/upload-images-to-s3-from-a.net-core-api.md

 #### Building the Endpoint

 Our controller will receive a FormFile and a path to save it to.
-For me accessing the formData object and extracting the path and file was a pain, it took me hours of trying, so I thought of including it in this guide.
+For me accessing the formData object and extracting the path and file took me a lot of googeling, so I thought of including it in this guide.

 Below you can find the endpoint from my controller, it is just available to authenticated users.
 I will explain how to do this in another post, so stay tuned!